Information Capacity: Evaluating the Efficiency of Large Language Models via Text Compression: Introduction

-Naturally, the LLMs with strong probability prediction capabilities are deemed suitable for the probabilistic model of entropy coding \citep{chen2025informationcompression}.
-A number of studies have demonstrated the performance advantage of using LLMs to compress text \citep{valmeekam2023llmziplosslesstextcompression,narashiman2024alphazipneuralnetworkenhancedlossless,mittu2024finezippushinglimits}, audio \citep{li2025losslessdatacompression}, images \citep{delétang2024languagemodelingcompression}, and a mixture of these sources \citep{heurteldepeiges2025compressionpretrainedtransformersstudy}.
-Moreover, the pretraining of LLMs aims to minimize the cross-entropy loss on plain text, thus enhancing the model's ability to predict the next token.
-This objective can also be viewed as minimizing the negative $\log_2$-likelihood, i.e., the symbol length after entropy coding, on the pretraining corpus \citep{pan2025understandingllmbehaviorscompression}.
-The direct linkage between text compression and pretraining loss suggests a strong correlation between compression and intelligence, which is empirically validated through quantitative measurements \citep{huang2024compressionrepresentsintelligencelinearly}.
-This confirmed correlation motivates us to evaluate an LLM's efficiency from the perspective of compression.
+Equipped with strong probability prediction capabilities, LLMs are deemed suitable for the probabilistic model of entropy coding~\citep{chen2025informationcompression}.
+The pretraining of LLMs aims to minimize the cross-entropy loss on plain text, thus enhancing the model's ability to predict the next token.
+This objective can also be viewed as minimizing the negative $\log_2$-likelihood, i.e., the symbol length after entropy coding, on the pretraining corpus~\citep{pan2025understandingllmbehaviorscompression}.
+The direct linkage between text compression and pretraining loss suggests a strong correlation between compression and intelligence, which is empirically validated through quantitative measurements~\citep{huang2024compressionrepresentsintelligencelinearly}.
+Existing studies have demonstrated the performance advantage of using LLMs to compress text~\citep{valmeekam2023llmziplosslesstextcompression,narashiman2024alphazipneuralnetworkenhancedlossless,mittu2024finezippushinglimits}, audio~\citep{li2025losslessdatacompression}, images~\citep{delétang2024languagemodelingcompression}, and a mixture of these sources~\citep{heurteldepeiges2025compressionpretrainedtransformersstudy}.

-Beyond the scaling law that predicts model intelligence across different model sizes and data volumes \citep{kaplan2020scalinglawsneurallanguage}, inference efficiency has garnered increasing attention from LLM researchers due to the following three reasons: First, the application scenarios of LLMs are expanding rapidly, which creates soaring inference requests and topples the notion that the training costs take the dominant position in computational resource consumption \citep{sardana2025chinchillaoptimalaccountinginferencelanguage}.
-Second, inference-time scaling has proven necessary for the advanced thinking and agentic capabilities of the latest LLMs \citep{snell2024scalingllmtesttimecompute}, which encourages users to let LLMs handle complex tasks such as long-horizon planning \citep{belle2025agentschangeselfevolvingllm} and autonomous coding \citep{anthropic2025claudesonnet45}.
-These breakthroughs significantly extend the input and output lengths of LLMs and incur enormous inference costs.
-Third, the contradiction between model intelligence and inference delay becomes prominent as the lack of responsiveness hinders delay-critical tasks and degrades user experience.
-To address these bottlenecks, major corporations have devoted increasing efforts to developing smaller models and enhancing model efficiency \citep{anthropic2025haiku45,minimax2025minimaxm2}.